-This model retains the two “Talbot”-shaped exterior mirrors and the fuel cap which is centrally positioned on the bonnet – shine in black-chrome and platinum.
+This example retains the two “Talbot”-shaped exterior mirrors and the fuel cap which is centrally positioned on the bonnet – shine in black-chrome and platinum.
 The car rides on new 21-inch wheels with cross-spoke design.

-Rest of the body components have been retained as well, including smaller side windows and the carbon-fibre rear bonnet with the double-bubble cover behind the seats.
+Rest of the body components have been retained as well, including smaller side windows and the carbon fibre rear bonnet with the double-bubble cover behind the seats.
 The car comes with a lightweight Tonneau cover, fitted by Tenax buttons.
 The tinted day-time running lights were also apparently inspired by racing.
 Not completely sure if the customer cars too will have such tinted DRLs.

 The interiors are finished in partly perforated black leather with red accents and red contrast stitching.
 The 911 Speedster will be the first car to be offered with the new Heritage Design Packages for an even higher degree of personalization.